 - Non-resident travel insurance.
 Non-residents can get travel insurance but they must satisfy certain conditions.

-- Overseas medical expenses.
+- Overseas medical expenses (aka Overseas medical and hospital expenses).
 Refers to hospital, surgical, nursing, ambulance and emergency dental expenses incurred overseas.

 - Pandemic.
 An epidemic that affects a wide geographic area.